tkhq/qos/docs/attestation_verification.md

 - Preserve the two commitment hash layers:
   `SHA384(zeros48 || SHA384(preimage))`.
 - Do not mix setup PCR16/domain with live PCR17/domain.
+- Do not treat PCR18 as evidence about the ephemeral key.
+It commits to the manifest only, so it says nothing about which key this boot generated; PCR16 and PCR17 are what bind a key to the manifest.
+- Do not add an empty `ephemeralPublicKey` field to the PCR18 preimage.
+The field is absent, and an empty one hashes to a different value.
 - Treat COSE signatures as raw `r || s`; many APIs expect DER instead.

 ## Reference